SergeyYakovlev13/Test-task-WINSTARS.AI/README.md

 ### To train model
   1. Download necessary train_ship_segmentations_v2.csv file from https://drive.google.com/drive/folders/1MWIJo6DEsK8m5IU9mZGs47BTwN6nCCz9?hl=ru.
   2. Open file 'train.py'.
-  3. In the fifth row replace path to your dataset path (format of paths have to be path/to/images/* and path/to/masks/*).
+  3. Change all the paths on those, which corresponds to your situation.
   4. Run the file.
 ### To test model
   1. Download pretrained model model.h5 from https://drive.google.com/drive/folders/1PEwqc017MtS6P-mibECO5ChlUSg7zQjt?hl=ru.
   2. Open file 'test.py'.
-  3. Replase paths in rows 9, 14, 15, 18.
+  3. Change all the paths on those, which corresponds to your situation.
   4. Run code.